rverchere/gitlab-migrator/README.md

 ## Group and Projects

 ### Export
 The `gitlab-export.py` script exports a group wih all its projects and subprojects, given a group name.
+You must be owner of the group you want to export.

 When using it, it generates a folder in `exports/` with the name of the group, plus:
 * `_group` folder containing all groups information